teaguejt/cs560_hadoop/README.md

 The query operates outside of HDFS and works by reading in to memory and then searching the inverted file index for given search terms.

-The syntax to run the query script is as follows:

-`python2 ./query.py`

-The script will then prompt the user for one or more search terms.
-The query script can also accept a text file with search terms operated by white space from standard input.

 The web portal operates outside of HDFS and works by doing virtually the same thing as the query script to search the inverted file index except with additional operational functionality.
 The web portal search is able to handle searches including either an ‘and’, ‘or’, or ‘not’ operator.
 While ‘and’ and ‘or’ search operations can contain any number of words, the ‘not’ operator is strictly binary.

 ## Invocation